Do you run online training or webinars? Let me suggest what you can do to make your slides attractive and easy to remember.

 Recently a client asked us this question.
 It’s damn good question, especially if you work on joint project, in a team, where success depends on overall performance of the group.
 To help your team mates to make visual presentation slides I recommend those three steps: 1.
 Motivate your peers by sharing examples Explain that visual slides are much more effective in passing the content.
 Show examples of both presentation types.
 See some such slides examples below.
 You can also motivate by showing them how to do some of those redesigns: 2.
 Provide tools to start with – a slide deck, Build a visual slide deck – collection of visual slides […]

 A frequent question people ask is how to organize slides in a presentation, how to apply good structure.
 To be short and simple, I’d suggest to use the standard three parts “hamburger” approach but enrich it with proper use of visual slides.
 The three presentation parts and their purpose are: Opening with purpose to get attention – each presentation should have a proper opening part: Title slide, Opening Question, Agenda.
 Body of your presentation that is here to explain your message – your presentation content split into various points.
 Start with audience benefits, not with features and details.
-Closing to call for action – summary slide, contact, final remark and […]
+Closing with clear call to action – summary slide, contact, final remark […]

 The next popular question-challenge of every presentation maker – is how to create attractive visuals if you are not a designer.

 This is one of the most common challenges: lack of time to create unique or at least good-looking slides.
 We all want to know how to make nice slides in no time 🙂 So I’ll open a curtain a bit.

 Hi!
 My series with your Questions and Answers continues.
 Today I’m answering the second frequent question I get from you: how to explain something using diagrammatic format and make presentations easier to understand.

 Hey, presentation makers :).
 I’m starting the series of answering your questions, about various PowerPoint and presentation issues – from design tips to “where to catch inspiration” challenges.